- Moises Guelrud, MD

 ●Alcohol use— A history of heavy alcohol use leading to vomiting has been noted in 40 to 80 percent of patients with Mallory-Weiss syndrome in case series [4,8-11].
 The bleeding is usually more severe when Mallory-Weiss tears are associated with portal hypertension and esophageal varices [12,13].

 ●Hiatal hernia — It is unclear if hiatal hernia is a risk factor for Mallory-Weiss syndrome.
-It has been proposed that retching results in a higher pressure gradient in the hiatus hernia as compared with the rest of the stomach increases the potential for mucosal laceration.
+It has been proposed that retching increases the potential for mucosal laceration by creating a higher pressure gradient in the hiatus hernia as compared with the rest of the stomach.
 Although a hiatus hernia has been reported in 40 to 80 percent of patients with Mallory-Weiss tears in some case series, a large case-control study found no significant difference in the prevalence of hiatus hernia among patients with Mallory-Weiss syndrome and controls [8,14].
 (See "Hiatus hernia".)

 - Mallory GK, Weiss S. Hemorrhages from lacerations of the cardiac orifice of the stomach due to vomiting.
 Am J Med Sci 1929; 178:506.

 - Weaver DH, Maxwell JG, Castleton KB.
 Mallory-Weiss syndrome.
 Am J Surg 1969; 118:887.

 - Watts HD, Admirand WH.
 Mallory-Weiss syndrome.
 A reappraisal.
 JAMA 1974; 230:1674.